Blocking Nintendo servers

 This page will help you set up a method to block all communication with Nintendo.
 This will stop any updates and reporting to Nintendo, but it will prevent use of the eShop and online games.

 You can configure Atmosphère to automatically redirect any requests directed to Nintendo to nothing instead.
 Documentation about this feature can be found here.
-The section below will help you set up DNS redirection on your emummc.
-Note that this will only apply when you are using cfw.
+The section below will help you set up DNS redirection on your emuMMC.
+Note that this will only apply when you are using your emuMMC (unless applied on sysCFW).

 What you need: